Constrained Attack-Resilient Estimation of Stochastic Cyber-Physical Systems: Preliminaries

 where matrices $\mathcal{A}_k$, $\mathcal{B}_k$, and vectors $\vb_k$, $\vc_k$ are known and bounded with appropriate dimensions.
 Throughout this paper, we assume that the feasible sets of the constraints in~\eqref{eq: const} are non-empty.

+\begin{rem} Gaussian noise in~\eqref{eq: sys} is one of the general ways to model physical systems so that the filtering algorithms use this model to track the level of uncertainties.
+Therefore, many pieces of work consider Gaussian noise even in the presence of bounded constraints~\cite{teixeira2009state,simon2002kalman,simon2010kalman}. \end{rem}

-\textbf{Problem statement.} Given the LTV discrete-time stochastic system in~\eqref{eq: sys}, we aim to design an attack-resilient estimation algorithm that can simultaneously estimate the system state $\vx_k$ and the attack signal $\vd_k$.
-In addition, we seek to improve estimation accuracy and detection performance with stability guarantee when incorporating the information of the input and state in terms of constraints in~\eqref{eq: const}.
+\paragraph{Problem statement} Given the stochastic system in~\eqref{eq: sys}, we aim to design an attack-resilient estimation algorithm that can simultaneously estimate the compromised system state $\vx_k$ and the attack signal $\vd_k$.
+In addition, we seek to improve estimation accuracy and detection performance with a stability guarantee when incorporating the information of the input and state in terms of constraints in~\eqref{eq: const}.